gcavpoliba/OpenSeesTools/README.txt

 The same if you want remove the fixies
 Please contact me for some code bugs to correct
+You have to install by pip: openseespy opensees gmsh gmsh2opensees numpy scipy time math os Gmsh2Opensees is not available from  here: https://github.com/jaabell/gmsh2opensees/archive/refs/heads/main.zip, follow the github.com/jaabell/gmsh2opensees instruction to install in your python interpreter.
+Before to install remember to change the g2o_elements_functions.py.
-You have to install by pip: openseespy opensees gmsh gmsh2opensees numpy scipy time math os Whit this code you could perform easily the analysis with every mesh you build with gmsh and 20-8 node up element you should take care in the geo_material choice Have fun
+Whit this code you could perform easily the analysis with every mesh you build with gmsh and 20-8 node up element you should take care in the geo_material choice Have fun